zixinyang9109/P2P/README.md

 Eva_in_vitro/Fig_8_compare_K.py
 Eva_in_vitro/Fig_9_compare_ours_ransac.py
 ```
 ---
 ## Tips & Notes

 * **Uniform point density** is critical for sim-to-real generalization.
+Thus, the preprocessing is very important.
 * **Higher point cloud density** generally yields better registration accuracy.
 * **RoITr’s sparse superpoints** may degrade accuracy; consider tuning transformer parameters.
 However, breaking the partial target into many small patches can hinder correspondence due to reduced saliency.
-* For **KPCov**, ensure that multi-level downsampling is enabled; otherwise, it may not extract meaningful features effectively.
+* For **KPCov**, ensure that multi-level downsampling is enabled; otherwise, it may not extract features effectively.
 * In deformation simulations, confining zero-displacement boundary conditions to a small region often introduces a significant **rigid component**.
 Aligning using volumetric vertices as markers helps reduce this rigid influence.
-*

 ---

 ## Citation